Bank Pricing Strategy: Royal Commission Calls Out Bad Sales and Pricing Practices in the Big Four Banks 🏦

 - Their customer service (online and offline) is uniformly poor

 Reviewing the bank pricing deposit strategy in this way, brings to mind, industries such as mobile phones, fuels, grocery shopping.
-Very little price competition and value generated across these industries either – no wonder the Nationals want to get the Royal Commission investigating these industries too.
+Very little price competition and value generated across these industries either – no wonder the Nationals want to have the Royal Commission investigating these industries too.

 As a group, it is entirely feasible for local banks to raise prices whenever they see fit.
 But they all ‘toe the line’ and play it safe.